jerome-nexedi/slapos.toolbox/slapos/resiliencytest/README.txt

 This is quite useful if you simply want to run the resiliency tests without having the whole dedicated test infrastructure.

+The third entry point, "bin/runUnitTestTestNode" is basically the same as the first one, but used to be run inside of a classical, "Unit Test"-style erp5testnode.

 This module contains:
  * The code to start the test from a testnode / manually
- * A Resiliency Test Suite framework (in suites/), used to easily write new test suites
+ * A Resiliency Test Suite framework (in suites/__init__.py), used to easily write new test suites
- * A list of test suites
+ * A list of test suites (in suites/)